 Of all the odors that can stink up your clothing, a fishy smell is one of the worst.
 It seems to lurk just below the surface so that you don't notice it right away.
 But when it's there, it's there, and detergent fragrances never quite seem to cover it up.
 Therefore, the solution is to get it completely out of the fabric.
 There are several simple home remedies that are easy and cheap, but be aware that a serious odor problem can take a little time and might require repeated treatments.
 Try any or all of the following to rid your clothes of that fishy smell once and for all.

 Baking Soda Soak

 Baking soda can be a great tool to remove laundry odors.
-It can get out not just fish odors, but also smoke, sweat, and mechanical smells from laundry.
+It can remove not just fish odors, but also smoke, sweat, and mechanical smells from your laundry.
 You may have used it before, but have you ever tried presoaking the clothes?
 Mix 1/2 cup of baking soda in a bucket of water or a sink full of water, add or 1 cup of baking soda in a washing machine filled with warm water, and allow your laundry to soak in it for as long as overnight.
 Then, launder as usual at the highest water temperature recommended for the garment.

 Baking Soda Sprinkle

 If you won't be laundering your clothes right away, you can let the waiting time work for you.
 Place the clothes in a paper bag and sprinkle them liberally with baking soda.
 Set the bag aside until you have a full load to wash or you want to soak several items with baking soda and water (as discussed above).
 The baking soda will be absorbing odors the whole time they're in the paper bag.